kennysmithed/oels2022/oels_practical_wk3_notes.md

   judgment_trial_2,
   judgment_trial_3,
   judgment_trial_4,
-  judgment_trial_5,
+  judgment_trial_5, //added here
   final_screen,
 ];
 ```

-## Have a look at the data that is displayed at the end of the experiment.
+### Have a look at the data that is displayed at the end of the experiment.
 This is in comma-separated format, so a series of columns separated by commas, the very first row of the data gives you the column names.
 Can you see where the stimulus and the response for each trial is recorded?
 Is there anything in the data you weren't expecting or don't understand?
 Tip: this can be a bit unwieldy to look at on the screen, so you might want to copy and paste it into a spreadsheet app (e.g. Excel) and look at it there.
 Copy the text on the screen, paste it into e.g. Excel then use the "Text to Columns" command (under the Data menu in Excel on my mac) to format it - the data is comma-separated, there is a comma between each column, so you want to select "Delimited" with comma as the delimiter.
 If you get that right you'll suddenly go from a big mess to a nice spreadsheet with 7 columns, which will help you make sense of it.

 Hopefully you were able to figure out that the stimulus appears in a column called "stimulus", and the response is in a column called "response".
-The response will be the keypress for our judgment trials, so you should see a sequence of "y" and "n" responses there, but you'll notice it also displays the stimulus and response for all our information screens, which involve button rather than key responses - we'll talk about interpreting those response values later.
+The response will be the keypress for our judgment trials, so you should see a sequence of "y" and "n" responses there, but you'll notice it also displays the stimulus and response for all our information screens, which involve button rather than key responses - we'll talk about interpreting response values for button-response trials later in the course.

-## Can you change the information screens so that participants progress to the next screen by pressing any key on the keyboard?
+### Can you change the information screens so that participants progress to the next screen by pressing any key on the keyboard?

 Our information screens currently use the `html-button-response` plugin, e.g.: